2i2c-org/2i2c-org.github.io/content/blog/2023/cilogon-integration/index.md

 ---

 ## About CILogon
 [CILogon](https://www.cilogon.org) is an open source service provider that allows users to login against over 4000 various identity providers, including campus identity providers.
-The available identity providers are members of InCommon (todo link), a federation of universities and other organizations that provide single sign-on access to various resources.
+The available identity providers are members of [InCommon](https://incommon.org/federation/), a federation of universities and other organizations that provide single sign-on access to various resources.

 ## CILogon and 2i2c